KY-026 Analog flame sensor

 // The program reads the current values of the input pins

-// and outputs them on the serial output
+// and prints them to the serial output

 }